genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ### Global settings

-**Top-level-only settings**

-**lmdbAllocateSize**.
+Global settings can be applied at two levels:

+- Top level
+- Query level

+The following global setting applies at the top level only.

+#### lmdbAllocateSize
 This sets the size of the memory-mapped file where the in-memory cache stores the data server query rows.
 This configuration setting can only be applied at the top level.
 It affects the whole data server.

 By default, the size is defined in bytes.
 To use MB or GB, use the `MEGA_BYTE` or `GIGA_BYTE` functions.
 You can see these in the example below.
 The default is 2 GB.